-The four predominant types of change from existing to future Place Types within the geography are: Vacant to Neighborhood 1, Commercial to Community Activity Center, Commercial to Manufacturing & Logistics, Vacant to Manufacturing & Logistics.
+The four predominant types of change from existing to future Place Types within the geography are: Manufacturing & Logistics to Community Activity Center, Manufacturing & Logistics to Innovation Mixed-Use, Commercial to Manufacturing & Logistics, and Vacant to Manufacturing & Logistics.
 Below is a comparison of the type and intensity of development between these existing to future Place Types and the level of impact associated with the type of change.